 The Trump administration’s push for petrochemicals is perfectly in sync with what major corporate powers are proposing.
 Right now, investors are pouring billions of dollars into Appalachia to create a cluster of gas infrastructure and plastics and petrochemical factories.
 An alliance of industry players, government officials and regional universities have also been promoting this substantial investment.

 Two of the facilities are petrochemical crackers that turn the natural gas liquid ethane into a chemical used to make plastic (one in Pennsylvania is under construction, while the other is proposed in Ohio).
-The third piece is the Appalachian Storage Hub in Ohio, which received partial approval early this year for a $1.9 billion Department of Energy loan.
+The third piece is the Appalachian Storage Hub, which would be sited in the Tri-State area, and has received partial approval early this year for a $1.9 billion Department of Energy loan.
 The Storage Hub would hold natural gas liquids like ethane underground and connect with a web of pipeline infrastructure to supply regional petrochemical and plastics facilities.

 The whole reason the industry and its lackeys are pushing this petrochemical proliferation is to ride to the rescue of the struggling fracking industry.
 Surging fracked gas production has collapsed natural gas prices, spawning a crisis for the frackers.
 From 2008 to 2017, the real wholesale price for natural gas fell by 60 percent as total gas production rose.
 The Energy Department report even admits that the fracking boom in the Tri-State area is producing way more natural gas (and ethane) than can be used, outpacing the growth in associated infrastructure.